Interested in learning how to play the guitar?

 Why Should You Learn the Fretboard?

-It will be a pertinent question in your mind like all others who have been advised to do so.
+It will be a pertinent question in your mind, like all others who have been advised to learn the fretboard.
 It is always easier to put in your best efforts if you know the benefits.
-How much you can appreciate it at this stage of your learning process is a different subject?
+How much can you appreciate it at this stage of your learning process is a different subject?
 To list down a few benefits:

 - Play Barre Chords and other chords easily.
 You use your index finger to fret multiple strings together to play barre chords, somewhat similar to a capo.
 Barre chords allow you to play different chords using the same chord shape, so you don’t need to memorize countless numbers of chord shapes.
 For example, to play the C chord, if you do not remember the C open chord shape, you just need to move to the 8th fret of the low E string and play the barre chord shape.
 However, you must remember the position of the C note to be able to play the chord.

 - Knowing the fretboard allows you to play any chord at different positions of the fretboard instead of being limited to the open position.
-Same chords at different positions, while sounding similar, gives a different feel
+The same chords may sound similar but have a different feel when played at different positions.

 - It allows you to improvise if needed.